sbozturk/CookBook/README.md

 # CookBook

-Our vision is to teach different meals from different cultures to people and stop their thoughts about what to cook.
+Our vision is to teach people different meals from different cultures and stop their thoughts about what to cook.

 The application requires Android 5.0 or higher.